thirdtruck/sweet-turnips/JOURNAL.md

 Felt like squeezing in a little dev time before bed.

 Ran into a curious error while adding the "enemies disappear off the bottom of the screen" functionality.
 I hit a state where the game tried to update the coordinates of the enemy after all of the enemy's ECS mappings had been cleared out.
 I fixed it but it required more knowledge of the system than I liked.
 Perhaps I need to add certian rules to enforce this, like removing more mutability and enforcing a more functional style.

+# 24May2020

+Time to dip my toe into Rust macros!
+Been meaning to try that to make sprite helper method management less painful.

+Rethinking this macro idea.
+I can probably get more mileage out of using more general methods.